-While the word feminism may elicit strong feelings in people (both positive and negative), feminist therapy has real-life benefits and applications in everyone’s lives (no matter their gender).
-Feminist therapy can help people explore their mental health without fear of judgment or need to feel compelled to follow any specific gender role.
-The ability to focus on the human being instead of the gender, without worry or preconceived notions, has been incredibly beneficial to people seeking therapy for decades now.
+While the word feminism may elicit strong feelings in people (both positive and negative), feminist therapy has real-life benefits and applications in everyone’s lives (no matter their gender or sexual orientation).
+It can help people explore their strengths and weaknesses, mental health state, and have their voices heard without fear of judgment or the need to feel compelled to follow any specific gender role.
+Focusing on being human instead of a gendered person, without stereotyping, worry or preconceived notions of gender differences, has been incredibly beneficial to people seeking help for decades now.
 Feminist therapy is, indeed, for everyone.

-Essentially, feminist therapy is a branch of psychology used in the treatment of mental health issues.
-This style and theory takes a close look at the differences in power between people and helps clients consider exactly how culture and socialization can shape every part of a person's life (personal identity, worldview, happiness level, etc.).
-Feminist theory focuses on the individual and how all forms of oppression (discrimination based on factors like race, age, gender, sexual preference, etc.) can impact their lives.
-Therapists will then work with each person to help gain empowerment and affect greater, social change.
+Feminist therapy is a branch of psychology used to treat mental health disorders and symptoms.
+This therapeutic approach and theory takes a close look at the differences in power between people and helps clients consider exactly how culture and socialization can shape every partof a person's life (personal identity, worldview, happiness level, etc.).
+Feminist theory focuses on the individual and how all forms of oppression (discrimination based on factors like race or skin color, age, gender variant, sexual preference, etc.) can impact their lives.
+Therapists will then work with each person to help gain empowerment and affect greater social change.
 It is essentially a combination of therapy, politics, and sociology.
 One of the main concepts of feminist therapy is that "the personal is political."
-Feminist therapy seeks to be gender neutral and egalitarian.
+Feminist therapy seeks to be gender-neutral and egalitarian.

-The origin of feminist therapy theory can be traced back the 1960s and the rise of the concept of feminism in general.
+Feminist therapy theory's origin can be traced back to the 1960s and the rise of feminism in general.
 It originally was developed by women for women to help deal with the massive and quick change that society was undergoing during the feminist revolution.
-In the 1970s, after additional research came out about gender bias, more therapists starting using this model in their practices.
+In the 1970s, after additional research came out about gender bias, more therapists started using this model in their practices.
 However, it wasn't until the 1980s when it gained traction in the therapy and psychology communities.
 Feminist therapy is influenced by and uses a variety of different psychological theories - Gestalt, Adlerian, and Rogerian among them.

 Who Founded Feminist Therapy?

-Therapists who use the feminist therapy model for their patients abide by a few specific principles that define the way feminist therapy is practiced in a therapist/patient relationship.
+Therapists who use the feminist therapy model for their patients abide by a few specific principles that define the way this approach is practiced in a therapist/patient relationship.

-First, feminist therapy always addresses the personal as well as the political context of the reason a person is seeking therapy.
-Looking at those cultural factors can give rise to significant insight into their mental health and the reason they feel the way they do about certain things.
+First, feminist therapy always addresses both the personal and political context for why a person is seeking professional help.
+Looking at those cultural factors can give rise to significant insight into a person's mental health and the root of their feelings on certain things.

 Secondly, feminist therapy is always seeking to commit to social change as a whole.
-Starting with the individual, the goal of this style of therapy is to help people make a positive impact on their communities and society in general.
+Starting with the individual, this approach's goal is to help people make a positive impact on their communities and society in general.
 Healing individuals can help heal society.